 }

 Multiple inheritance allows a class to inherit from more than one base class.
-However, many programming languages, including C#, Java, and C++, do not support multiple inheritance directly due to potential complexities and ambiguities it can introduce.
-Instead, they allow multiple inheritance through interfaces or abstract classes.
+However, C# does not support multiple inheritance directly for classes.
+Instead, it allows multiple inheritance through interfaces.

 using System;